shiebas/safa_connect/docs/invoicing/invoice_system_training_guide.md

 ## Introduction

-The SAFA Global Invoice System is a comprehensive solution designed to manage financial transactions related to player registrations, transfers, and other administrative processes within the South African Football Association.
+The SAFA Connect Invoice System is a comprehensive solution designed to manage financial transactions related to player registrations, transfers, and other administrative processes within the South African Football Association.
 This training guide provides detailed instructions on how to use the system effectively for both administrators and staff members.

 ## System Overview